 - Neck pain

-How Are Work-Related Injuries Treated?
+How Are Work-Related Injuries Treated in Houston?

 The specific type of treatment will vary greatly depending on the type of injury in question.
 However, in most instances, non-invasive, non-surgical treatments are chosen as the starting point.
 For instance, a patient struggling with pain and limited mobility due to carpal tunnel syndrome may be prescribed anti-inflammatory medication and medical braces designed to help hold the affected areas still.